ASNA/SunFarm/docs/avoid-constant-stretching.md

 ---
 If you had not noticed, the text on the constants is rendered with more white space between characters (*than normal*).

-Particularly noticeable is the subfile column heading “City / State / Zip”.
+Particularly noticeable is the subfile column heading "City / State / Zip".

 ![Subfile Column Headings with extra spacing](/images/out-of-box-page-one.png)